 360° gas ports allow for even distribution of gasses for optimum accuracy

-- Machined from solid billet of 6061-T6 aluminum
+- Machined from a solid billet of 6061-T6 aluminum

 - No indexing or gunsmithing required to fit on Tactical Solutions ½ x 28 TPI Threaded end barrels

 - 0.920” Outside diameter so it fits exactly flush with the X-Ring barrel